 Maine provides several added benefits for its veterans, including homestead exemption, other tax exemptions, employment assistance, and in some cases, 100% tuition paid for college as well as a host of other benefits.
 Maine is a state that treats its veterans well.
 For these reasons, you can see that Maine is definitely a very patriotic state.

 |Veterans Per Capita||3rd in the US – 7,808 per 100k|

 |Google Flag Searches||27th highest searched in the US|

 Another extremely patriotic state is Montana.
-It’s ranked number one in the nation for civic engagement, is ranked very high in military engagement, and for Peace Corps volunteers.
+It’s ranked number one in the nation for civic engagement and is ranked very high in military engagement and Peace Corps volunteers.

 Montana takes volunteering for their country seriously.
 Not only are there a high amount of veterans per capita, but Montana ranks second in both Peace Corps volunteers and is First per capita for AmeriCorps volunteers.